 If you’re interested in joining us in our next Newberg birth class series, we’d love to have you!
 Check out my class schedule, learn more about Birth Boot Camp, read my birth story, and feel free to contact me with any questions.
 I also offer skype and phone follow-up for couples who take online Birth Boot Camp classes.

--Serving Newberg, OR and surrounding areas (including McMinnville, Sherwood, Tualatin and Tigard) with comprehensive natural birth classes and breastfeeding education-
+-Serving Salem, McMinnville and Newberg, OR with comprehensive natural birth classes and breastfeeding education-

 Hudson’s Birth Story